-The council receives a limited amount of Discretionary Housing Payment (DHP) funding each year to help customers whose housing benefit or Universal Credit only covers part of their rent, and they can't afford to pay the rest.
+The council receives a limited amount of Discretionary Housing Payment (DHP) funding each year to help residents whose housing benefit or Universal Credit only covers part of their rent, and they can't afford to pay the rest.

-DHPs are normally given as a short term solution to give a customer time to adjust their circumstances to be able to afford the rent shortfall themselves, although there are circumstances when help can be provided for longer.
+DHPs are normally given as a short term solution to give a resident time to adjust their circumstances to be able to afford the rent shortfall themselves, although there are circumstances when help can be provided for longer.
 Awards are routinely made to help residents move to cheaper alternative accommodation or improve their financial situation.
 Awards can also be made to ease financial hardship as a result of a change in circumstances, a reduction in income, or where a tenancy is at risk.

-Each request for a DHP is considered on its individual merits, taking into account the finances and personal circumstances of the customer.
+Each request for a DHP is considered on its individual merits, taking into account the finances and personal circumstances of the resident.
 It's therefore important that you give as much information as possible when applying.

 A DHP can't be paid for:

 - Loans or debts